What Does Range Mean In A Car?

 The best-case scenario would be a level road across the plains without an intersection or stop sign for miles and miles.
 In contrast, the worst would be driving uphill through a metropolis and halting at every crimson light.

 Acceleration and deceleration have the most significant impacts on fuel economy.
-A car uses much more gas/battery charge to alter its speed compared to simply sustaining it.
+A car uses much more gas/battery charge to alter its speed compared to simply maintaining it.

-You can improve your range by planning your way carefully, even if the route is technically a longer distance.
+You can boost your range by plotting your way carefully, even if the route is technically a longer distance.

 Popular Myths